officelearn/azure-docs.sv-se/articles/cognitive-services/Face/face-how-to-install-containers.md

 ## <a name="summary"></a>Sammanfattning

-I den här artikeln har du lärt dig begrepp och arbets flöde för hur du hämtar, installerar och kör Ansikts-API behållare.
-Sammanfattningsvis:
+In this article, you learned concepts and workflow for how to download, install, and run Face API containers.
+Sammanfattning:

-* Behållar avbildningar hämtas från Azure Container Registry.
+* Container images are downloaded from the Azure Container Registry.
-* Behållaravbildningar som körs i Docker.
+* Container images run in Docker.
-* Du kan använda antingen REST API eller SDK för att anropa åtgärder i Ansikts-API behållare genom att ange behållarens värd-URI.
+* You can use either the REST API or the SDK to call operations in Face API containers by specifying the host URI of the container.
-* Du måste ange fakturerings information när du instansierar en behållare.
+* You must specify billing information when you instantiate a container.

 > [!IMPORTANT]
-> Cognitive Services behållare är inte licensierade att köras utan att vara anslutna till Azure för mätning.
-Kunderna måste göra det möjligt för behållarna att kommunicera fakturerings information med mät tjänsten hela tiden.
-Cognitive Services behållare skickar inte kund information, till exempel den bild eller text som analyseras, till Microsoft.
+> Cognitive Services containers aren't licensed to run without being connected to Azure for metering.
+Customers must enable the containers to communicate billing information with the metering service at all times.
+Cognitive Services containers don't send customer data, such as the image or text that's being analyzed, to Microsoft.

 ## <a name="next-steps"></a>Nästa steg

-* Konfigurations inställningar finns i [Konfigurera behållare](face-resource-container-config.md).
+* For configuration settings, see [Configure containers](face-resource-container-config.md).
-* Mer information om hur du identifierar och identifierar ansikten finns i [Översikt över ansikts](Overview.md).
+* To learn more about how to detect and identify faces, see [Face overview](Overview.md).
-* Information om vilka metoder som stöds av behållaren finns i [ansikts-API](//westus.dev.cognitive.microsoft.com/docs/services/563879b61984550e40cbbe8d/operations/563879b61984550f30395236).
+* For information about the methods supported by the container, see the [Face API](//westus.dev.cognitive.microsoft.com/docs/services/563879b61984550e40cbbe8d/operations/563879b61984550f30395236).
-* Om du vill använda fler Cognitive Services behållare, se [Cognitive Services behållare](../cognitive-services-container-support.md).
+* To use more Cognitive Services containers, see [Cognitive Services containers](../cognitive-services-container-support.md).